Nabet-Yeking/ETHSLDWebScraping/README.md

 ### Algorithm explanation
-The program starts from requesting the whole words `3134` then for each words there will be an iteration to get the word detail using the second endpoint by providing the word id, and the in the response there is a file name that is used to request a specific video data using the third endpoint by providing the file name.
+The program starts from requesting the whole words `3134` then for each words there will be an iteration to get the word detail using the second endpoint by providing the `wordID`, and the in the response there is a `fileName` that is used to request a specific video data using the third endpoint.